Factsheet: Types of direct payment account

 What is it?

-We can pay money into a ‘client managed account’ and you can manage your own direct payments.
-You can then use this money to pay personal assistants and care agency bills.
-It is secure and can be very convenient.
+We pay money into an account, and you can manage your own direct payments.
+You can use this money to pay personal assistants and care agency bills.
+It is secure and convenient.

 How does it work?

-You can use your pre-paid card account to pay for your care and support in the same way that you would use a normal bank account.
-You can make payments online, on the phone, by direct debit, standing order and by chip and PIN.
-You can also have a trusted person to help you run your account called a direct payment nominee.
+You can use your pre-paid card account to pay for your care and support.
+It works like a normal bank account.
+You can make payments online, by phone, direct debit, standing order and chip and PIN.
+You can also have a trusted person to help you run your account, called a ‘direct payment nominee’.

-You can check how much is in your account at any time, by using internet banking or calling the customer service helpline.
+You can check how much is in your account using internet banking or by calling the customer service helpline.

 Things to note

-- We can see your transactions online, to make sure your direct payments are being used to pay for care that meets your needs (as outlined in your support plan).
+We can see your transactions online, to make sure your direct payments are used to pay for care that meets your needs (as outlined in your support plan).

 East Sussex County Council (ESCC) managed account